Do you want people-friendly streets in Soho?

 - Air pollution is a problem; for instance NO2 breaches legal levels at Soho Parish School

-- A lack of direct cycle routes and parking creates barriers to everyday cycling for local journeys and for visitors to Soho.
+- A lack of direct cycle routes and parking creates barriers to everyday cycling for local journeys, for visitors to Soho and for low-carbon freight.

-Low Traffic Soho is calling for Soho’s streets to be first and foremost for people, not machines.
+Soho Streets for People is calling for Soho’s streets to be first and foremost for people, not machines.
 We want streets where it’s a pleasure to live, visit and work, the air is clean and the streets are busy with people rather than motor traffic.

 Soho is a unique and special part of London’s West End.
 Its narrow streets are on a friendly human scale and full of character - but totally unsuited to the high volumes of motor traffic and large vehicles that often dominate them.